Optimal Multithreaded Batch-Parallel 2-3 Trees: Batch-Parallel 2-3 Tree

 With these observations, we can then check that if the $\f{Join}(L,R,done)$ run calls $\f{RJoin}(X,Y)$ on some nodes $X,Y$, then at that point $X\a{left}\a{spine}$ and $Y\a{right}\a{spine}$ have been set to $\f{spine}(X\a{left})$ and $\f{spine}(Y\a{right})$ respectively, and hence $X\a{spine}$ and $Y\a{spine}$ will also be set to their spine structure in $J'$.

 Therefore we can now easily verify that every non-root spine node $v$ in $J'$ has spine structure $v\a{spine}$. \end{proof}

-\begin{defn}[Finished 2-3 Tree] We say that a 2-3 Tree $X$ is a \textbf{finished} iff it is a 2-3 tree with spine structure (\ref{def:23tree-with-spine}) and with no queued trees (which implies that $X$ is its own joined state).\end{defn} \begin{thm}[Sorted Access Correctness] On each call to $\f{Execute}(I)$ (i.e.~the sorted batch access on input batch $I$), if $T$ was originally a finished 2-3 tree just before that call, then that call eventually returns, at which point $T$ is a finished 2-3 tree that matches the result of performing $I$ on the original $T$.\end{thm} \begin{proof} The call to $\f{Execute}(I)$ eventually returns, because each $\f{Join}(L,R,done)$ run either calls $done\a{notify}()$ or makes some 23Tree $X$ a queued tree after setting $X\a{joined}:=done$, and whenever $X$ is processed either it remains a queued tree or $X\a{joined}\a{notify}()$ is called, so $\f{Finalize}(I\a{root})$ eventually returns.
+\begin{defn}[Finished 23 Tree] We say that a 23Tree $X$ is a \textbf{finished} iff it is a 2-3 tree with spine structure (\ref{def:23tree-with-spine}) and with no queued trees (which implies that $X$ is its own joined state).\end{defn} \begin{thm}[Sorted Access Correctness] Each call to $\f{Execute}(I)$ (i.e.~the sorted batch access on input batch $I$) eventually returns, at which point $T$ is a finished 23Tree that matches the result of performing $I$ on the original $T$ just before the call.\end{thm} \begin{proof} The call to $\f{Execute}(I)$ eventually returns, because each $\f{Join}(L,R,done)$ run either calls $done\a{notify}()$ or makes some 23Tree $X$ a queued tree after setting $X\a{joined}:=done$, and whenever $X$ is processed either it remains a queued tree or $X\a{joined}\a{notify}()$ is called, so $\f{Finalize}(I\a{root})$ eventually returns.
 And the call to $\f{Execute}(I)$ does not return until the joining phase is done, because every queued tree $X$ is fed to a node by a unique $\f{Join}(L,R,done)$ run, before $\f{Finalize}()$ calls $done\a{wait}()$, and $X\a{joined}\a{notify}()$ is called only when $X$ is no longer a queued tree.
 The rest of the claim follows from \ref{thm:23tree-join-correct}. \end{proof} Now we establish the work and span bounds for the \textbf{\textit{joining phase}}. \begin{thm}[Joining Phase Work] The joining phase takes $O\left(b\cdot\log\left(\frac{n}{b}+1\right)+b\right)$ work.\end{thm} \begin{proof} Observe that the work taken by the joining phase is $O(1)$ times the total number of runs of $\f{Join}$ or $\f{JoinLeft}$ or $\f{JoinRight}$.
 The number of runs of $\f{Join}$ is clearly at most $b-1$.
 The number of runs of $\f{JoinLeft}$ or $\f{JoinRight}$ is at most twice the number of feedings (via $\f{FeedLeft}$ or $\f{FeedRight}$), because each reactivation of $\f{JoinLeft}(v)$ or $\f{JoinRight}(v)$ is done either by $\f{FeedLeft}$ or $\f{FeedRight}$ or by itself, and the number of self-reactivations is at most the number of queued trees fed to $v$.
 So we shall bound the total number of feedings.